Leifhaa/PGR301-2020-konte-oppgave2/README.md

 - Repository 1/2 can be found [here](https://github.com/Leifhaa/konte)
 - The exam text can be found [here](https://github.com/Leifhaa/konte/docs)

 The repository contains 3 independent guides.
 Guide 1 is necessary to complete before doing guide 2 and so on.
+Guide 2 answers task 2 of the exam.
+Guide 3 answers task 3 of the exam.

 ### Table of contents
 <!--